Central Limit Theorems for Stochastic Gradient Descent Quantile Estimators: Introduction

-Traditional quantile estimators based on order statistics have well-established large-sample properties, as studied by \cite{bahadur1966note} and \cite{kiefer1967bahadur}.
-However, these methods are inefficient for handling large-scale, sequentially arriving data due to their high memory demands.
-Online quantile estimation and inference have gained growing interest in recent years \citep{luo2016quantiles,dzhamtyrova2020competitive,ichinose2023online,chen2024renewable,shen2024online}.
-Recent works, such as \cite{Volg2019} and \cite{Chen18lwd}, introduced novel algorithms for conditional quantile estimation that address computational and memory challenges.
-The obstacles to the quantile estimation and regression problem come from its non-smoothness and lack of strong convexity.
-Consequently, a majority of existing approaches and results for SGD become invalid in this situation.
-The asymptotic normality of the averaged stochastic gradient descent (ASGD) solution to quantile estimation with decaying learning rate was shown by \citep{Bardou2009}.
-In \citep{cardot2013efficient, cardot2017online}, the authors studied the non-asymptotic behavior and uncertainty quantification of ASGD under the context of geometric median estimation for multivariate distribution. \cite{chen2023recursive} further analyzed the finite sample performance of online quantile estimation by establishing upper bounds for the moment generating function of SGD and the tail probability of ASGD.
+The asymptotic normality of the averaged stochastic gradient descent (ASGD) solution to quantile estimation with decaying learning rate was shown by \cite{Bardou2009}.
+In \cite{cardot2013efficient, cardot2017online}, the authors studied the non-asymptotic behavior and uncertainty quantification of ASGD in the context of geometric median estimation for multivariate distributions. \cite{costa2021non,chen2023recursive} further analyzed the finite sample performance of online quantile estimation by establishing upper bounds for the $L^q$ moments, the moment generating function, and the tail probability of SGD and ASGD.
+In terms of recursive quantile regression, \cite{shen2025online} designed a mixed step size schedule SGD with high-probability error bounds, and \cite{lee_fast_2025} proposed a random scaling procedure that enables fast inference for ASGD.
 Despite these advances, existing literatures have primarily focused on stochastic approximation methods for online quantile estimators with decaying learning rates, which introduces additional tuning parameters and complicates practical implementation.
-In contrast, constant learning rate schemes have recently gained popularity due to easy parameter tuning and robust empirical performance.
+In contrast, constant learning-rate schemes have recently gained popularity due to easy parameter tuning and robust empirical performance.
 Investigating constant learning-rate SGD for quantile estimation is particularly important, as practical applications often rely on parallelizing multiple SGD sequences for faster convergence and use the extrapolation techniques to de-bias the SGD estimator.
-Moreover, deriving theoretical results under constant learning rates is mathematically more challenging due to the non-stationarity introduced by non-diminishing learning rates, requiring more sophisticated analysis \citep{cardot2013efficient,cardot2017online}.
+Moreover, deriving theoretical results under constant learning rates is, surprisingly, mathematically more challenging due to non-diminishing step-sizes, requiring more sophisticated analysis (\cite{cardot2013efficient, cardot2017online}).
+Recently, \cite{zhang_piecewise_2025} applied a clever piecewise Lyapunov function approach and obtained moment bounds for SGD iterates with sub-quadratic loss functions.
+However, The existence of a stationary distribution for quantile SGD iterates under a constant learning rate remains unexplored, as does the formal derivation of a corresponding weak convergence theory.
+In this paper, we provide a partial solution to this open problem by investigating SGD with quantiles being rational numbers.
+We also propose a conjecture for the more challenging irrational cases (cf. Conjecture~\ref{conjecture_irrational}) and leave it for future study.